Jc2k/sashimi/docs/index.rst

 Sashimi
 =======

-Sashimi is a Zope and Plone fuzzing toolkit aimed at increasing the number of code paths tested with minimum effort.
+Sashimi is an automatic and dynamic test case for finding and breaking untested code paths in your application.
+It uses fuzzing techniques combined with knowledge of how content types fit together in order to build a test site with random content and then spiders it to find broken views.

 Contents: